Zarthus/Reconcile/README.md

 ### Support

-Should you have issues getting the bot running, have an issue, or have a general inquiry, you can contact me on IRC via [webchat](https://webchat.esper.net/?channels=zarthus) or [connect directly with a client](irc://irc.esper.net/zarthus)
+If the [Wiki Pages](https://github.com/Zarthus/Reconcile/wiki) are of no help, and still have an issue, or have a general inquiry, you can contact me on IRC via [webchat](https://webchat.esper.net/?channels=zarthus) or [connect directly with a client](irc://irc.esper.net/zarthus)

 It may take a while to get a response; and I do not guarantee one, as I am not a 24/7 answering machine.
 But I'll try my best!